 - Slice butter into 8-10 pieces and add it to a large bowl, add cake mix and sugar, stir to combine.

-- Using a fork, work the butter into the flour and cake mix until fully combined and it resembles smooth dough.
+- Using a fork, work the butter into the cake mix until fully combined and it resembles smooth dough.
 Add vanilla extract.
 Use your hands to combine all the ingredients.

 - Mix in sprinkles.